 - New Dispute Resolution Centers: To increase the availability of mediation services throughout Illinois, the IEJF will consider applications for “start-up” grants to new dispute resolution centers – including those that have begun operation and those that will begin offering services during the grant period – that can demonstrate the ability to provide mediation services in accordance with these guidelines.

-- Existing Dispute Resolution Centers: The IEJF will consider applications for operating support from existing dispute resolution centers to expand services in response to the eviction crisis.
+- Existing Dispute Resolution Centers: The IEJF will consider applications for operating support from existing dispute resolution centers.
 These operating expenses include staff salaries and benefits, as well as other costs directly related to providing mediation services.